robin-karlsson0/perspective_mapping/README.md

-# perspective_mapping
-Demonstration of applying direct and inverse perspective mapping to generate a top-down camera view
+# Demonstation of Direct and Indirect Perspective Mapping

+This notebook presents how obtain a top-down view of a plane based on a front-facing camera image.
+The method only requires intrinsic and extrinsic camera parameters.

+Ref: M. Olivera, V. Santos, A. Sappa, "Multimodal inverse perspective mapping" (2015)